Just how important is Shopify speed optimization?

 Shopify Speed Optimization Secret #5 – Using Google Tag Manager for Code Snippets

-Google realized that sites owners were probably tired of feeling like they were trying to disarm a bomb every time they wanted to add a piece of code to their site.
+Google realized that site owners were probably tired of feeling like they were trying to disarm a bomb every time they wanted to add a piece of code to their site.
 Whether it’s an ad tracking code, a Google Analytics snippet, or a Facebook pixel…it can be a little scary.

 It’s all things that are necessary to add to your site to integrate powerful software services.
 But there are other times where you simply don’t know what you’re doing and you need an expert to step in.